 AGA also publishes NewsFlashes monthly for the purpose of keeping the gas industry informed of the latest developments and new requirements.
 It covers topics such as Gas Certification and Testing, WaterMark, gas cylinder developments as well as Standard updates.

 More recently, AGA turned its focus to promoting Licensed Gas Fitters to the Australian community through the AGA Listed Gas Fitter Scheme.
-The benefits of the Scheme include a licence to use the AGA Mark, being included on the AGA Listed Gas Fitter Directory and promotion to customers through the AGA Showroom (www.gas.asn.au).
+The benefits of the Scheme include a licence to use the AGA Mark, being included on the AGA Listed Gas Fitter Directory as well as complimentary AGA membership.

 This extends AGA’s safety focus from testing and certification of gas products to include installation and servicing.
 AGA will be running targeted marketing campaigns to increase consumer awareness that it is a regulatory requirement that only licensed gas fitters should be used for gas appliance installation and appliance servicing.